Insight • Planning · Risk · Trust

 WCAG is intentionally technology-agnostic.
 It defines what must be true for accessibility, not how you must implement it.
 That lets organizations meet requirements using the tools and platforms they already use.

 Automated tools can typically validate 50–60% of WCAG criteria.
 Trained testers or guided tools cover the remaining human-verified checks.
-Put together, you get accessibility that is:
+Put together, you get accessibility that is measurable, repeatable, and predictable.
+Those are exactly the qualities you want in your planning and risk conversations.

 Where accessibility fits in agile delivery